PGelss/wave_train/README.md

 ## Installation

-Download the latest version of **WaveTrain** to your local computer by using the 'git clone' command.
+After downloading and installing the Python tensor train toolbox [scikit\_tt](https://github.com/PGelss/scikit_tt), you can download the latest version of **WaveTrain** to your local computer by using the 'git clone' command.
 Note that a [*setup.py*](setup.py) file and a [*setup.cfg*](setup.cfg) file are included in the package.
 To install the package simply enter: